bill-shuzhou-liu/translator/README.md

-Auto detect the language and transalte it to another language
+Auto detect the language and translate it to another language

 # install
 ```